Nathi3am/UberClone/README.md

 ## Project Overview

-1. A user can sign in, request a ride, and track the driver’s location in real-time.
+1. A user can sign in, request a ride, and track the driver’s location in real time.
 2. A captain/driver can log in, view ride requests, and update location for live tracking.
 3. Uses a backend server (Node.js/Express) for APIs and real-time sockets.
 4. Utilizes a modern frontend (React) with Google Maps for a mobile-friendly UI.